 4. Keep The Treatment Area Dry

 While it may prove somewhat tricky, try to keep the area as dry as possible during the healing process.
 When showering or bathing, do not splash your face with water or use your standard face wash.
 Instead, apply a small amount of a gentle face cleanser to a cotton pad and clean your face.
-Avoid any cleansers that include alcohol, acids or strong chemicals as it risks burning the treatment area.
+Avoid any cleaners that contain alcohol, acids or strong chemicals as it risks burning the treatment area.
 Simple Skincare has a wide range of ‘kind to skin’ face cleansers, ideal to use during the healing process.